opterix/NIFecg.jl/mapeo.md

 gams.nist.gov
 www.netlib.org

+# fECG extraction and fQRS detection

-# Source separation by ICA on residual signals
+## Source separation by ICA on residual signals

 %   Fecg: Fetal ecg enhancement by ICA
 %   Fixed point algorithm of Hyvarinen with deflationary ortogonalization is applied.